Battle of Blain: Background

 Following the break-up of the Carolingian empire, Nominoe, Duke of Brittany, rebelled against the authority of Charles the Bald and attempted to expand into Frankish territory.
 When Charles placed Renaud in command of the Frankish border zone as Count of Nantes, he incurred the enmity of Lambert II of Nantes, who believed that he was the rightful heir to the County.
 Lambert and Nominoe intended to join forces.
 While Nominoe prepared an army to attack Nantes, Renaud organised the defence of the city.
 However, when Renaud heard that Nominoe was incapacitated due to an illness he decided to strike first against the Bretons, who were now under the command of Nominoe's son Erispoe.
 Frankish forces advanced from Nantes to the river Vilaine, hoping to take the Bretons by surprise.
 Erispoe's troops had arrived at Messac and were in the process of crossing the Vilaine when Renaud launched his surprise attack.
-Erispoe's advanced force was completely routed, and his main army dangerously weakened.
+Erispoe's advance force was completely routed, and his main army dangerously weakened.

 Battle

 Sources differ about what happened next, though all agree that the tables were turned on Renaud by the timely arrival of Erispoe's ally Lambert II.
 According to one version of events, Erispoe was saved at Messac itself by Lambert, who had gathered soldiers on the borders of the Anjou, and had advanced on the Vilaine to join his forces with Nominoe.
 He completely surprised Renaud, and made a great carnage.
 With both armies present, Renaud's troops were nearly surrounded and were destroyed.

 However, the Chronicle of Nantes gives a slightly different version of events, asserting that Renaud, believing that he had crushed the Bretons at Messac, gathered his forces to return to Nantes.
 Arriving at Blain, he stopped to rest his troops.
 Meanwhile, Lambert had joined Erispoe, and with their combined armies they struck back at Renaud.
 The Frankish soldiers were lying on the grass near the edges of the river Isac, in complete abandonment, when suddenly Lambert's and Erispoe's armies attacked and destroyed them.

-Whichever version is correct, Renaud himself was killed in the aftermath of the battle.
-A Viking force under Hastein may also have joined the Bretons, though other evidence suggests that they arrived a little while later looking for plunder.
+Whichever version is correct, Renaud himself was killed in the aftermath.
+A Viking force under Hastein may also have joined the Bretons, though other evidence suggests that they arrived later to look for plunder.